 Engineering and construction

-- have a master’s degree in electrical engineering or another relevant degree with special focus on energy storage.
+- hold a master’s degree in electrical engineering or a similar quantitative field

 Shape the future with us